-The facility has incorporated 32 pump-out ports into the design.
-There will be 10 ports located on the north side of the barn and 10 ports located on the south side of the barn.
+The facility has incorporated 5 pump-out ports into the design of the deep pit confinement barn.
+There will be 5 ports located on the south side of the barn.
 There will also be 12 ports located down the center of the barn.